Ministry of New and Renewable Energy (MNRE)

 6Income from Selling Surplus Power

-Under Component A and C, farmers can sell excess solar electricity to their DISCOM at a fixed rate (₹3.14–4.50 per unit depending on state).
-A 1 MW installation on 5 acres of land can generate ₹45–60 lakh in annual revenue — making this a genuine income source for farmers, not just an expense reduction.
+Under Component A and C, farmers can sell excess solar electricity to their DISCOM at a fixed rate (₹3.14 to 4.50 per unit depending on state).
+A 1 MW installation on 5 acres of land can generate ₹45 to 60 lakh in annual revenue.
+Making this a genuine income source for farmers, not just an expense reduction.